Star Reach (comics): Publication history

 Eighteen issues were released between 1974 and 1979.
 Contributors included such Marvel and DC writers and artists as Howard Chaykin, Jim Starlin, and Barry Windsor-Smith.
-It also included prose short stories by such authors as Roger Zelazny, who wrote the 13-page "The Doors of His Face, The Lamps of His Mouth", with illustrations by Gray Morrow, in issue #12 (March 1978).
+It also included prose short stories by such authors as Roger Zelazny, whose 13-page "The Doors of His Face, The Lamps of His Mouth", with illustrations by Gray Morrow, appeared in issue #12 (March 1978).

 Friedrich's company grew into a small publishing house in Hayward, California, also called Star*Reach, that published the comic book series Quack; Imagine; and Lee Marrs' Pudge, Girl Blimp, along with a number of one-shot comics.
 The company ceased publishing in 1979.

 Eclipse Comics repackaged some of the original Star*Reach and Imagine material as Star*Reach Classics in 1984.